bbodin/AntMAN/AntMAN/cran-comments.md

  - We removed dontrun{} or replaced it by donttest{} when necessary.
  - We made sure that any used of par() in the package functions is protected by on.exit()
  - We removed seed() from the package functions
  - To answer the question regarding the package being archived, we remove the include of openmp header and dont specify openmp options anymore.

+### Last feedback - 23rd July 2021

+Please always make sure to reset to user's options(), working directory or par() after you changed it in examples and vignettes and demos. e.g.: oldpar <- par(mfrow = c(1,2))
+...
+par(oldpar)

+e.g.: tests/UseCaseCarcinoma.R

+Please fix and resubmit.

+#### Update - 23rd July 2021

+ - We made sure that any used of par() in the Tests are secured with a oldpar.